MyHush/sietch/README.md

 and transction conditions that must be upheld for transactions to be accepted by the network.

+Any Zcash Protocol coin could adopt this "upgrade" to plain Zcash Protocol, though it should be noted that Hush was the first pure Sapling Zcash Protocol coin and so our implementation ignores Sprout JoinSplits, since we thankfully have none on our v3 mainnet.
+Supporting Sprout would not be complex and is left as an exercise to the interested privacy coin.

 ## How is Byrsa implemented?

-Mostly it's done directly in C++ the hushd full node, which means all GUI wallets can benefit from it.
+Byrsa is written in C++ the hushd full node, which means all GUI wallets can benefit from it.
 Some features are implemented at the GUI wallet level.
 The goal is that the user does not need to think or do anything different, to have more privacy when